-Architecture Pattern is a logical way of categorising data that will be stored on the Database.
+Architecture Pattern is a logical way of categorizing data that will be stored on the Database.
 NoSQL is a type of database which helps to perform operations on big data and store it in a valid format.
-It is widely used because of its flexibilty and wide variety of services.
+It is widely used because of its flexibility and a wide variety of services.

 Architecture Patterns of NoSQL:

 The data is stored in NoSQL in any of the following four data architecture patterns.

 1. Key-Value Store Database 2.
 Column Store Database 3.
 Document Database 4.
 Graph Database